AckerlyXu/heima/articles/app-service-web/web-sites-monitor.md

 ---
 # How to: Monitor Apps in Azure App Service
 [App Service](/app-service-web/app-service-changes-existing-services) provides
-built in monitoring functionality in the [Azure Portal Preview](https://portal.azure.cn).
+built in monitoring functionality in the [Azure Portal](https://portal.azure.cn).
 This includes the ability to review **quotas** and **metrics** for an app as well as the App Service plan, setting up **alerts** and even **scaling** automatically based on these metrics.